 Pro tip: Spot a "W/S"?
 A combination of water-based couch cleaners and solvents can be used.

 The Supplies You Need for Shampooing a Couch

 - Vacuum with upholstery attachment

-- 3 clean, light-colored microfiber cloths (Dark or bright colors might bleed onto the fabric)
+- 3 clean, light-colored microfiber cloths (dark/bright colors can transfer to fabric)

 - A bucket or large bowl

 - Warm water (distilled if you have hard water.)

 How to Clean a Couch by Hand

 If your couch has a W or W/S tag – and you’re dealing with an especially nasty stain – these are the steps to clean a fabric couch by hand.
 Just like with any cleaning method, test an inconspicuous area before targeting the entire piece.